justeattakeaway/pie/apps/pie-docs/src/foundations/typography/code.md

 ## Font loading

+On the Just Eat and Menulog platform we use our custom font `JETSansDigital`, of which we currently use three weights: Regular, Bold and ExtraBold.

-For any platform wanting to utilise the `JETSansDigital` fonts, we recommend following these implementation steps, which closely follows the [Critical FOFT with Preload](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft-preload) technique as outlined by Zach Leat.
-A working demo can also be found of this loading strategy [on Codepen](https://codepen.io/ashleynolan/pen/gOrMpex).
+For any platform wanting to consume these fonts, we recommend implementing them using the [Critical FOFT with Preload](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft-preload) technique as outlined by Zach Leat.
+A working demo of this loading strategy can be found on [Codepen](https://codepen.io/ashleynolan/pen/gOrMpex).

 The basic strategy is to load in the `JETSansDigital-Regular` webfont as soon as possible.
 A faux bold is applied to this regular font while we lazy load in the `JETSansDigital-Bold` and `JETSansDigital-ExtraBold` webfonts, which then re-renders the faux bold as the intended bold typeface.